Emergence of Fermi-liquid and BCS physics in overdoped cuprates: The nature of the mechanism

-\begin{itemize} \item The magnitude of the pairing interaction at optimal doping, $\tilde V \approx 0.6$ eV, is of the expected magnitude if one further assumes that it derives primarily from local exchange interactions.
-Specifically, it is well known that to next to leading order in the large $U\equiv \tilde U(0)$ expansion of the pure Hubbard model, one generates an effective nearest-neighbor $J \equiv \tilde J(1) = 4t^2/\tilde U$ and $\tilde U(1) = -\frac 14 J$.
-For the inferred value of $\tilde V=3\tilde J(1)-4\tilde U(1) =4J$, this corresponds to $J\approx 0.15$eV, in reasonable agreement\cite{andersontirade} with values inferred in undoped antiferromagnet cuprates.\cite{valuesofJ}
+We can make several inferences from analyzing $\Delta(\vec{k})$.
+The magnitude of the pairing interaction at optimal doping, $\tilde V \approx 0.6$ eV, is of the expected magnitude if it is assumed that it derives primarily from local exchange interactions.
+Specifically, it is well known that, to next to leading order in the large $U\equiv \tilde U(0)$ expansion of the pure Hubbard model, an effective nearest-neighbour $J \equiv \tilde J(1) = 4t^2/\tilde U$ is generated, and $\tilde U(1) = -\frac 14 J$.
+For the inferred value of $\tilde V=3\tilde J(1)-4\tilde U(1) =4J$, this corresponds to $J\approx 0.15$ eV, in reasonable agreement\cite{andersontirade} with values inferred in undoped antiferromagnet cuprates \cite{valuesofJ}.
+A phenomenological analysis of the pairing mechanism in optimally doped YBCO has been carried out using the measured magnetic structure factor as the bosonic `glue' in the Migdal--Eliashberg version of the gap equation \cite{keimer1,keimer2}.
+This approach gives a mean-field \Tc that is roughly twice the actual \Tc, consistent with the conjecture that both pairing and phase fluctuations are of comparable importance in this crossover regime.
+Notably, a relatively wide range of energies (of order the width of the paramagnon dispersion, $\Delta E \sim 2J \approx 0.3$ eV) contribute to the pairing interaction.
+This implies that the frequency dependence of the interactions can be neglected at lower energies (including energies comparable to the superconducting gap) --- that is, the results should be equivalent to those obtained using a BCS approach.

-\item To the extent that $J$ is an extension of the local physics of the undoped antiferromagnet, one would expect it to decrease with large enough doping.
-The smooth but none-the-less pronounced decrease of $\tilde V$ with increasing $p$ thus provides additional suggestive evidence that it is largely magnetic in origin.
+To the extent that $J$ is an extension of the local physics of the undoped antiferromagnet, it would be expected that the effective $J(p)$ decreases with large enough doping.
+The smooth but none-the-less pronounced decrease of $\tilde V$ with increasing $p$ thus provides additional suggestive evidence that the pairing interaction is largely magnetic in origin.
 Comparing this expectation with direct probes of the doping dependence of the magnetic fluctuations is somewhat complicated.
-X-ray measurements\cite{deanoverdoped,keimeroverdoped,wakimotoX} suggest that there is relatively little decrease in the strength of the magnetic fluctuations over much of the Brillouin zone (especially near $\vec Q=(\pi,0)$).
+X-ray measurements\cite{deanoverdoped,keimeroverdoped,wakimotoX} suggest that there is relatively little decrease in the strength of the magnetic fluctuations over much of the Brillouin zone (especially near the scattering wavevector $\vec Q=(\pi,0)$).
 However, neutron scattering\cite{wakimoto1,wakimoto2,tranquadagrains} studies have found that in the important\cite{scalapinooverdoped} range of $\vec Q$ near $(\pi,\pi)$, there is indeed a pronounced drop in magnetic intensity with overdoping.